 "You're not disrupting the hormones," she says.
 "All you've done is disrupt the pathway for the egg and sperm to meet."

-For Her: Tubal Sterilization
+For Women: Tubal Sterilization

 Hysteroscopic sterilization is an option with a product called Essure.
 Your doctor puts a tiny, spring-like device into your fallopian tubes, which forms scar tissue to permanently plug your tubes.
 It only takes about 15 minutes.
 Instead of making a cut, your doctor inserts it through your vagina.